 }

 The Thrift definition of a service can be used to generate client and server code.
 The client code would include the logic for connecting to an instance of a service, as well as making requests to it, serializing and deserializing the request and response structures.
 The advantage of using a library such as Apache Thrift over making HTTP requests manually is the ability to generate such code for multiple languages: a service written in Go could easily talk to a service written in Java, while both would use the generated code for the communication, removing the need of implementing serialization/deserialization logic.
-Additionally, Thrift allows us to generate the documentation for RPC services.

 gRPC